 - 1.10.1 London allowance is payable to members of the City of London or Metropolitan Police Service (MPS) at a rate determined by the Commissioner of the relevant force with regard to location and retention needs, following consultation with the Joint Branch Board or Joint Executive Committee, and not exceeding the maximum rates set out below. - 1.10.2 The maximum higher rate is payable to officers appointed on or after 1 September 1994 and not receiving housing/transitional rent allowances.
-This was £4,338 pa from December 2004 until September 2020, at which time it increased by £1,000 to £5,3385. - 1.10.3 The maximum standard rate (£1,011 pa since December 2004) is payable to officers appointed before 1 September 1994 who will qualify for housing/transitional rent allowances.
-London allowance is paid at an hourly rate to qualifying part-time members. - 1.10.4 An officer who works part-time will receive pro-rata London allowance.
+This was £4,338 pa from December 2004 until September 2020, at which time it increased by £1,000 to £5,338.
+This is now set out in Annex F, circulated under Branch Board circular 010-2021

+- 1.10.3 The maximum standard rate (£1,011 pa since December 2004) is payable to officers appointed before 1 September 1994 who will qualify for housing/transitional rent allowances. - 1.10.4 An officer who works part-time will receive pro-rata London allowance.